- Isamu Noguchi

-The Noguchi Museum is committed to developing strong relationships with local organizations, including libraries, senior centers, and hospitals.
-In this spirit, the Museum works together with community groups to offer workshops and extended partnerships.
-Programs are offered in multiple languages and designed to meet the needs of individual organizations and participants.
-The Noguchi Museum currently partners with Jacob Riis Neighborhood Settlement, Queens Library, Project Luz, and Weill Cornell Medicine’s Long Island City Health Center.
+The Noguchi Museum is committed to developing strong relationships with people and local organizations.
+In this spirit, the Museum works with educators and community leaders to co-create programming designed to meet the needs of individual organizations and participants.
+Our current partners include Jacob Riis Neighborhood Settlement, Hour Children, HANAC Harmony JVL Innovative Senior Citizen Center, Sunnyside Community Services, Queens Public Library, Project Luz, and Weill Cornell Medicine’s Long Island City Health Center.

 Organizations interested in partnering with The Noguchi Museum should call 718.204.7088 ext 205 or email firstname.lastname@example.org.

 This monthly virtual art-making workshop examines scenes from Distance Noguchi, fixed-perspective films which feature spaces in The Noguchi Museum where light shifts and nature actively interacts with sculpture.
 Learn introductory drawing techniques, and then settle into a flow while creating a long sketch.
 Reflect on your drawings and discuss the integration between art, space, and time.